jatinnarang22/scanos/README.md

 for those two lines with a comment explaining why, rather than either contorting working code or adding a library just to satisfy one rule.

-## What's not included

-The optional extensions (grey-out booked slots in the picker, a "next free slot" indicator, optimistic booking with rollback) were left out deliberately — the brief frames them as genuinely optional, and the priority here was a correct, well-tested core (overlap rules + a data- driven board) over a longer feature list.
-Automated tests were added for the overlap rule specifically, since that's the highest-risk piece of logic in the whole app.

-CI/CD was also left out: there's no deployment target for a take-home review, so a pipeline would have nothing real to do.

 ## Stack

 - Backend: Django 5.2 + Django REST Framework, SQLite